-The seventh annual Library Technology Conference will be held March 19 – 20, 2014, on the campus of Macalester College in St. Paul, MN.
+The 13th annual Library Technology Conference will be held March 18-19, 2020, on the campus of Macalester College in St. Paul, MN.

-Library staff and technologists from as many as 150 institutions are expected to attend the 2014 conference.
+Library staff and technologists from as many as 150 institutions are expected this year’s conference.
 While the conference attracts a majority of its attendees from the Midwest region (Minnesota, Iowa, Wisconsin, South Dakota and North Dakota), it is also expected that a significant number will be attending from around the United States, as well as from Canada.
 In previous years, the highest percentage of attendees have come from academic libraries, but we also had a high number of participants from public libraries.
 A smaller number of attendees have come from school (K-12) and special libraries.
 The total number of conference participants will be limited to no more than 500 in order to help ensure a quality conference experience for all and to help facilitate the interactive and hands-on nature of many of the sessions.
-Typically, registration for the Library Technology Conferences fills up within a couple weeks of registration opening.
+Some years registration for the Library Technology Conference filled within a few hours.
+Registration usually opens in early December.

 The Library Technology Conference at Macalester College intends to provide a respectful, inclusive, diverse, and supportive environment for all attendees and presenters.
 We follow Macalester College’s policies regarding harassment or other inappropriate behaviors.
 If you experience what you perceive to be harassing behavior and are unable to resolve it on your own, please report the situation to a conference representative for follow-up.

 If you have any questions, or for more information, please contact us at email@example.com.